United States and weapons of mass destruction: Land-based ICBMs

 A Minuteman III ICBM test launch.

 The U.S. Air Force currently operates 400 Minuteman III ICBMs, located primarily in the northern Rocky Mountain states and the Dakotas.
 Peacekeeper missiles were phased out of the Air Force inventory in 2005.
 All USAF Minuteman II missiles were destroyed in accordance with the START treaty and their launch silos imploded and buried then sold to the public under the START II.
 The U.S. goal under the SORT treaty was to reduce from 1,600 warheads deployed on over 500 missiles in 2003 to 500 warheads on 450 missiles in 2012.
 The first Minuteman III were removed under this plan in 2007 while, at the same time, the warheads deployed on Minuteman IIIs began to be upgraded from smaller W62s to larger W87s from decommissioned Peacekeeper missiles.

 Air-based delivery systems

 B-2 Spirit stealth strategic bomber.

 The U.S. Air Force also operates a strategic nuclear bomber fleet.
 The bomber force consists of 51 nuclear-armed B-52 Stratofortresses, and 20 B-2 Spirits.
 All 64 B-1s were retrofitted to operate in a solely conventional mode by 2007 and thus don't count as nuclear platforms.

-In addition to this, the U.S. military can also deploy smaller tactical nuclear weapons either through cruise missiles or with conventional fighter-bombers.
+In addition to this, the U.S. military can also deploy smaller tactical nuclear weapons with conventional fighter-bombers.
 The U.S. maintains about 400 nuclear gravity bombs capable of use by the F/A-18 Hornet, F-15E, F-16, F-22 and F-35.
 Some 350 of these bombs are deployed at seven airbases in six European NATO countries; of these, 180 tactical B61 nuclear bombs fall under a nuclear sharing arrangement.